act65/open-problems/docs/2018-03-20-specifying-goals.md

 The composition of two loss functions is ?

-My goal is A, your goal is B, A and B are similar, let's make babies.
+* My goal is A, your goal is B, A and B are similar, let's work together for now.
-My goal is X, your goal is Y, Y is orthogonal to my X, stay out of my way.
+* My goal is X, your goal is Y, Y is orthogonal to my X, stay out of my way.